April 5 – June 3, 2018

 Curator: Mona Filip

-Image: Esther Shalev-Gerz, The Portraits of Stories, Aubervilliers, 1998, video still.
+Image at top: Esther Shalev-Gerz, The Portraits of Stories, Aubervilliers, 1998, video still.
+Courtesy of the artist.